Updated: January 2020

 This article was inspired by an interesting conversation with a lady that I met at a party.
-She was restricting corn and wanted my opinion about reintroducing it.
+She wanted my opinion about reintroducing corn.

 How is the restriction impacting your life?

 If you are struggling with this dilemma, ask yourself how the restriction is impacting your life.
-Here are a few questions to think about.
+Here are a few questions to consider.
 Do you…

-- …. have the money (if the restricted diet is more expensive)?
+- have enough money (if the restricted diet is more expensive)?

-This question often comes up.
-For example, a client may be worried that they are only eating 4 or 5 different vegetables.
-However, that’s more than most people, and their diet is likely healthier than the average diet.
+Clients often worry that their restricted diet is not nutritious.
 Dietary variety is ideal (for enjoyment and to get a wide range of nutrients), but it is not essential.
 Consider the typical diet a few generations ago.
-I live in the Canadian prairies and typical foods were root vegetables (potatoes, carrots, turnips), beef, chicken, bread, coffee, milk, and cheese.
-There was not much variation from day to day.
+I live in the Canadian prairies, and typical foods were root vegetables (potatoes, carrots, turnips), beef, chicken, bread, coffee, milk, and cheese.
+There was not much variation from day today.
 My great grandfather ate mainly turnips for a few months after laying claim to a new homestead.
-His dad left him and a brother and went back and get the rest of the family.
+His dad left him and his brother and went back to get the rest of the family.
 Toward the end, all they had left were turnips (needless to say, my great-grandfather never ate another turnip).

-In summary, a repetitive diet is not ideal, but many generations lived quite well with it.
-The important question is how it affects your life (refer to the questions above).
+In summary, many generations have lived quite well with a repetitive diet.
+The important question is how it affects your life (see the questions above).

-Is it a good time in your life to expand your diet?
+Is it a good time to expand your diet?